 Best Lake Superior Camping: Twelvemile Beach Campground, Pictured Rocks National Lakeshore, Michigan

-Pictured Rocks, on Michigan’s Upper Peninsula, is named for the tall, colorful cliffs that line Lake Superior, and Twelvemile Beach Campground will position you inside the thick of the action, with 36 websites perched on a sandy plateau on the threshold of the lake.
+On Michigan’s Upper Peninsula, Pictured Rocks are named for the tall, colorful cliffs that line Lake Superior.
+Twelvemile Beach Campground will position you inside the thick of the action, with 36 websites perched on a sandy plateau on the threshold of the lake.
 Take the stairs down to the shore for a sandy seashore and paddling galore, or hike a piece of the North Country Trail, a 4, six-hundred-mile trail that passes via the campground.

 Best Midwest City Escape: Kohler-Andrae State Park, Wisconsin

-Just a 3-hour pressure north of Chicago, Kohler-Andrae State Park has it all: miles of trekking and biking trails, get admission to pristine Lake Michigan coastline, and tons of tenting.
+Just a 3-hour pressure north of Chicago, Kohler-Andrae State Park has it all: miles of trekking and biking trails, get admission to the pristine Lake Michigan coastline, and tons of tenting.
 The park’s own family campground comprises both automobile and tent camping.
 Want to reveal up with just a snoozing bag?
-Rent the park’s tepee for a unique and pared-down night time under the celebs.
+Rent the park’s tepee for unique and pared-down nighttime under the celebs.